rust-lang/rfcs/text/0000-guaranteed-tco.md

 ([source](https://blog.rust-lang.org/inside-rust/2022/04/04/lang-roadmap-2024.html))

 This feature provides a crucial optimization for some low-level code.
-It seems that without this feature there is a big incentive for developers of those specific applications to use other system-level languages that can perform TCO.
+It seems that without this feature there is a big incentive for developers of those specific applications to use other system-level languages that can perform TCE.

-Additionally, this feature enables recursive algorithms that require TCO, which would provide better support for functional programming in Rust.
+Additionally, this feature enables recursive algorithms that require TCE, which would provide better support for functional programming in Rust.

 ## If this is a language proposal, could this be done in a library or macro instead?
 Does the proposed change make Rust code easier or harder to read, understand, and maintain?
-While there exist libraries for a trampoline-based method to avoid growing the stack, this is not enough to achieve the possible performance of real TCO, so this feature requires support from the compiler itself.
+While there exist libraries for a trampoline-based method to avoid growing the stack, this is not enough to achieve the possible performance of real TCE, so this feature requires support from the compiler itself.

 # Prior art